bonitasoft/bonita-doc/md/applicationCreation.md

 ## Overview

-In Bonita BPM 7.5, we introduced the possibility to manage application descriptors from the Studio.
+In Bonita 7.5, we introduced the possibility to manage application descriptors from the Studio.
-It accounts for an additional step to ease the management of [Living Applications](applications.md) in Bonita BPM, since our objective is to offer a unique application deployment artifact, managed from the Studio.
+It accounts for an additional step to ease the management of [Living Applications](applications.md) in Bonita, since our objective is to offer a unique application deployment artifact, managed from the Studio.
-Then, all resources used by applications will be centralized and shared by the Bonita BPM development suite: Bonita BPM Studio and the UI Designer.
+Then, all resources used by applications will be centralized and shared by the Bonita development suite: Bonita Studio and the UI Designer.

 ## Definition

 Basically, an **application descriptor** is an XML file.
-It represents the skeleton of an application, as it contains references to resources installed in Bonita BPM Portal and used by a given application.
+It represents the skeleton of an application, as it contains references to resources installed in Bonita Portal and used by a given application.
 An application descriptor must be imported onto the portal (**Administrator** profile), in the **Applications** tab, to enable the application.
-Before Bonita BPM 7.5, this portal tab was the only way to create and manage applications.
+Before Bonita 7.5, this portal tab was the only way to create and manage applications.
 For development purposes, the Studio can **deploy** applications descriptors onto the portal for you (_only for Performance and Efficiency editions_).

 Application descriptors are packaged in **application files**.